awsdocs/aws-codepipeline-user-guide/doc_source/ecs-cd-pipeline.md

 + Post\-build stage:
   + Push the image to your ECR repository with both tags\.
   + Write a file called `imagedefinitions.json` in the build root that has your Amazon ECS service's container name and the image and tag\.
 The deployment stage of your CD pipeline uses this information to create a new revision of your service's task definition, and then it updates the service to use the new task definition\.
 The `imagedefinitions.json` file is required for the ECS job worker\.

+Paste this sample text to create your `buildspec.yml` file, and replace the values for your image and task definition\.

 ```
 version: 0.2